Children with Special Educational Needs

 Adapting the curriculum

-We offer a broad and balanced curriculum for all children and young people including those with SEN. Details are published on the school website.
-The way we adapt this for children with SEN and disabled children is set out in the School Accessibility Plan.
+We offer a broad and balanced curriculum for all children and young people including those with SEN. Details of the curriculum are published on the school website.

 What expertise can we offer?